 When it comes to the world of higher education, it's the elephant in the room that no one quite knows how to handle: college affordability.
 A college degree doesn't usually come cheap or easy, but it can be one of the wisest investments of a student's life.
 According to the U.S. Bureau of Labor Statistics, workers with a bachelor's degree or higher in 2014 earned almost twice as much as those with only a high school diploma.

 Keeping that in mind may help temper anxiety as students (and parents) face alarming financial trends, including runaway tuition prices and skyrocketing student debt.
 Prices at public and private four-year universities have tripled since 1980, and even community college costs have doubled since then, according to a report by The New America Foundation.
 The result, per a 2014 report from The Economist: total student loan debt in the United States has now exceeded $1.2 trillion.

 So is anything being done about this?
 Local, state, and federal politicians and school administrators fill news feeds almost daily with different proposals to make college more affordable to all, and even the 2016 presidential candidates on both sides have outlined plans to make higher education more financially realistic for more Americans.
 The problem is that any proposal likely won't become a reality for a long time — which leaves millions of students trying to figure out how to pay for the education they need now to get ahead in their careers and make a better wage.

-If you're one of those millions of students, here are five specific, practical actions to take for better control of your college expenses today:
+If you're one of those millions of students, here are five specific, practical actions that can help you take better control of your college expenses: